duncanberger/PZQ_POPGEN/Figures/figure_4.md

-# Figure 4: Signatures of recent selection
+# Figure 4: Signatures of recent selection.
 0. [Setup](#setup)
 1. [Figure 4A](#figure4a)
 2. [Figure 4B](#figure4b)